 Recommended for you: I’ve mapped out the best spots to elope in Sydney

 What is elopement photography?

 The main difference between elopement photography and wedding photography is that there are less people to worry about – both for you and for me.
-In most cases, elopement photography is less intense and shorter (and this is often reflected in the price).
+In most cases, elopement photography is less intense, more relaxed, fun, natural, candid and often the shooting time is shorter (and this is often reflected in the price).